Wradgio/jamlin/README.md

 You will probably need separate config for every project.

-Afte you set it up, you can define parameters - action, source, target and language.
+After you set it up, you can define parameters - action, source, target and language.

 JaMLin by default uses "extract" action to traverse defined items and trying to extract their translations.
 When run with "replace" action, it tries to get new translations back to its original files.